Whitehead's broadbill: Distribution and habitat

 Whitehead's broadbill is endemic to Borneo, where it is found in the northern and central parts of the island.
 It is likely found throughout the entire range of mountains that runs down the centre of the island from Mount Kinabalu to Kayan Mentarang and Mount Batu Timbang, although it is locally absent from some areas.

 It inhabits primary montane forest and forest edge, preferring areas with taller growth.
 It is most common at elevations of 900–1700 m, although it can be found at elevations as low as 600 m and as high as 1980 m.
 It does not migrate, but does move locally depending on the fruiting seasons of the trees it feeds on.
 Individuals have also been seen at 75 m during severe droughts.

 Behaviour and ecology

 Whitehead's broadbills usually perch silently, but are sometimes loud and conspicuous.
-Their generation length is 4.2years.
+Their generation length is 4.2 years.

 Feeding

 The species mainly feeds on fruit, supplementing its diet with insects.
 The fruits eaten vary from small berries to large drupes, with fruits up to 15 × 20 mm in size found in stomachs.
 It has also been observed feeding on the strong-smelling fruit of Litsea cubica.
 In Kinabalu Park, the species has been observed hunting moths near lights at dawn.

 Whitehead's broadbills usually forage alone, but can sometimes be found in small, noisy flocks near fruiting trees.
-They also occasionally joins mixed-species foraging flocks, which can also contain Sunda cuckooshrikes, chestnut-hooded laughingthrushes, Sunda laughingthrushes, and Whitehead's trogons.
+They also occasionally join mixed-species foraging flocks, which can also contain Sunda cuckooshrikes, chestnut-hooded laughingthrushes, Sunda laughingthrushes, and Whitehead's trogons.